 Since your home’s ductwork is largely out of sight, it’s usually out of mind.
 So when a room isn’t cooling down or heating up as it should, it’s easy to jump to the conclusion that your air conditioner or furnace is to blame.
 Often times, however, the culprit is ductwork obstructions.

-- Stuck or partially closed fire damper and/or zone dampers.
+- Stuck or partially closed fire and/or zone

 - Dirt on the blades of the blower fan.
-Here too, it’s easy to dismiss how the buildup of dirt, dust and grime can pose such a risk to the smooth operation of an HVAC system.
-This is one reason spring and fall tune-ups are so important.
-Cleaning the components is a big part of the job and will alleviate this worry.
+It’s easy to dismiss how the buildup of dirt, dust and grime can pose such a risk to the smooth operation of an HVAC system.
+This is one reason spring and fall tune-ups are so important, so you can identify if this is an issue.
+In addition to maintenance, cleaning the components will alleviate this worry.

-- Loose or collapsed insulation, which not only obstructs airflow, but also leads to greater energy loss.
+- Loose or collapsed insulation: Not only obstructs the airflow, but also leads to greater energy loss.

-- Leaks in the ductwork or at the connections, which also lead to energy loss.
+- Leaks in the ductwork or at the connections: Leads to energy loss.

-- Furniture that’s improperly placed right on top of return air intakes.
+- Furniture that’s improperly placed: Directly on top or next to return air intakes.
 This is the easiest to fix and can be done by the homeowner.